 For something more stylish, check out the Bains des Pâquis on a pier opposite the Jet d’Eau, where you’ll find bathing and diving platforms as well as steam rooms.
 In the evenings, explore the Italian-style streets of Carouge, a hip district of restaurants and galleries.

 France’s surf capital was a chic hangout for royalty until the surfer dudes discovered it in 1957.
-It’s just as chic as ever, but Biarritz’s vibe is much more laidback – all the better to enjoy nearly four miles of sandy beaches along this part of France’s Atlantic coast.
+It’s just as chic as ever, but Biarritz’s vibe is much more laidback – all the better to enjoy nearly 4km (2.4 miles) of sandy beaches along this part of France’s Atlantic coast.

 Surfers head to both the Grand Plage and the Plage de la Côte des Basques, whereas families prefer Plage du Port Vieux and Plage de la Milady.
 Once you’ve browsed the boutiques – which range from Hermès to Quiksilver – pay a visit to the Biarritz Aquarium in an alluring hilltop position.

 Landlocked Serbia still manages to have beaches, and one of the best is on the Sava River island of Ada Ciganlija in the capital, Belgrade.
 It’s the city’s summertime playground, with shingle beaches, watersports, loads of cafés, a golf course, a cinema, cycling trails, a little zoo and even a Wipeout-style obstacle course.